 Comments are closed.

 Visual artist Anne Louise Blicher.
-Based in Copenhagen, DK, Berlin, DE, and Molini (IT).
+Based in Copenhagen, DK and Berlin, DE.

-(Deric Carner, curator & project manager, Elizabeth Foundation for the Arts, NYC)
+(Deric Carner, curator and project manager, Elizabeth Foundation for the Arts, NYC)

 BIO